ganeshkbhat/js-deep-compare/README.md

-# js-deep-compare
+# diff-match
-Deep compare JS objects and check types using js-deep-compare module
+Deep compare JS objects, check types, diff, and find intersect using the npm module